-Condition of the Property and Actions of the Visitor
+Condition of the Property and Actions of the Owner and Visitor

 In states where consideration is given to the condition of the property and the activities of the owner and visitor, a uniform standard of care is applied to both invitees and licensees.
-This uniform standard requires the exercise of reasonable care for the safety of the visitor, other than a trespasser.
+This uniform standard requires the exercise of reasonable care for the safety of the any visitor, except trespassers.

 Determining whether the standard of reasonableness required by an owner toward licensees (and in some states, both licensees and invitees) has been met requires an examination of numerous factors including: